JoeManto/AirPodsPair/readme.md

 This will manually flush the last saved device.
 This also can be accomplished by over writing the last saved device by providing a display name as an argument.

-`pods -f` **or** `pods joes`
+`pods -f` **or** `pods xm4`

 #### - l
-This will list the display name for any device that as been successfully pair via bluetooth at least once (assumes device wasn't removed from the device list).
+This will list the display name for any active device that as been successfully paired to the system.

 ## Other Possible Use Cases
 * Can be used inside Automator
     * Automatically connect your airpods when Spotify is opened
-* Can be used in in AppleScript
+* Can be used in AppleScript

 ## Installation